Assassination of Marielle Franco: Investigation

-On February 9, 2020, the police killed, in a confrontation, the militiaman Adriano Magalhães da Nóbrega, known as Captain Adriano and the appointed head of a group of professional killers called Escritório do Crime, which brought together police officers and former police officers who committed homicides in exchange for money, and also head of a militia in Rio de Janeiro.
+On 9 February 2020, the police killed, in a confrontation, the militiaman Adriano Magalhães da Nóbrega, known as Captain Adriano and the appointed head of a group of professional killers called Escritório do Crime, which brought together police officers and former police officers who committed homicides in exchange for money, and also head of a militia in Rio de Janeiro.
 He was a former captain of the Special Operations Battalion (Bope) of Rio de Janeiro's Military Police and was one of those indicted in Operation Untouchables.
 Authorities cited Adriano in the murder of Marielle Franco, but he was not included in the inquiry investigating her death.
 Although he was heard in the inquiry, he was not considered a suspect.

-On June 30, the delegate in charge of the investigation into Marielle's death, Daniel Rosa, put an end to the suspicion that hung over the militia organization called Escritório do Crime.
-The "Office" was already under investigation due to the suspicion of having carried out many executions, and it was believed that the execution of the councilwoman could be one of them, due to the group's proximity to Ronnie Lessa.
+On 30 June,the delegate in charge of the investigation into Marielle's death, Daniel Rosa, put an end to the suspicion that hung over the militia organization called Escritório do Crime.
+The "Office" was already under investigation due to suspicion of having carried out many executions, and it was believed that the execution of the councilwoman could be one of them, due to the group's proximity to Ronnie Lessa.
 It still had not been proven that Lessa was part of the criminal organization.
 Even so, the investigation took this direction after the testimony of Orlando Curicica, who was arrested on suspicion of participating in Marielle's murder.
-According to Rosa, the members of the militia group did carry out an execution that night, but of another person, Marcelo Diotti.
-The crime took place in a restaurant in Barra da Tijuca, and a detailed investigation, with the conflicting timeline, removed the possibility that these men had participated in the murder of the councilwoman.
+According to Rosa, the members of the militia group did carry out an execution that night, but that of another person, Marcelo Diotti.
+The crime took place in a restaurant in Barra da Tijuca, and a detailed investigation, with conflicting timelines, removed the possibility that these men had participated in the murder of the councilwoman.

 In mid-July 2020, after two years with no answers as to how the executioners of the councilwoman had access to ammunition restricted for use by the Federal Police, the prosecutor in charge of the case requested the closure of the case, which had been opened at the request of the Federal Public Prosecutor's Office.
 However, the prosecutor Eduardo Benones did not accept the closure and requested further investigation, arguing that the investigation was not only aimed at holding public agents accountable but that it was primarily intended to be a response by the Brazilian State to the many questions about a crime "whose character is notoriously transcendental".
 To this end, the Ministry requested an expert examination of the ammunition, to find out if it was an original load, and a request for an explanation from the manufacturer of the projectiles, who allegedly produced a volume larger than permitted by the Army.